-The Intergovernmental Coordination Element outlines the Village's strategy for ensuring effective and efficient coordination with neighboring jurisdictions, Palm Beach County, and regional, State and national agencies and organizations that have jurisdiction within its boundaries.
-The Intergovernmental Coordination Element describes intergovernmental coordination processes and procedures, and mechanisms to address conflicts that might arise between government entities and agencies.
+The Intergovernmental Coordination Element outlines the Village's strategy for ensuring effective and efficient coordination with neighboring jurisdictions, Palm Beach County, and regional, State and national agencies and organizations that have iurisdiction within its boundaries.
+The Intergovernmental Coordination Element coordination procedures. describes intergovernmental processes and and mechanisms to address conflicts that might arise between government entities and agencies.
 The Intergovernmental Coordination Element recognizes the importance of achieving shared objectives as well as the resolution of conflicts that arise due to competing interests and needs.
 It provides a foundation for the various interlocal agreements that the Village maintains and/or enters into with other jurisdictions and County, regional, State and federal agencies.